 The hawking starts on Saturday morning at 8:00am at the weathering yard.
 The group picture will be taken at 8:00 am sharp and then hunting groups will be organized.

 At 5:00 pm the cash bar opens and there is Raffle Prize drop-off at the hotel.
 Falconry and non-falconry items are equally welcome.
-The Banquet dinner commences at 6:00 pm with our Keynote Speaker and Raffle.
+The Banquet dinner commences at 6:00 pm sharp with our Keynote Speaker, followed by the Raffle.

 The hawking starts again on Sunday morning, with hunting groups meeting at 8:00am at the weathering yard.
 No lunch is planned and the Field Meet ends informally as people head home.

-For Thursday night only, field meet hotel has set aside rooms at the rate of $89 (incl. hot breakfast) for OHC members.
-The special OHC room rate for Friday and Saturday night is $109.00.
-In order to take advantage of these rate, please mention the Ontario Hawking Club when you book and remember that the rooms MUST BE BOOKED BY OCTOBER 16, 2017.
+The hotel has a special OHC room rate for Friday and Saturday night of $109.00.
+There are a limited number of Pet- friendly rooms available at an additional fee of $20.00 per room.
+In order to take advantage of these rates, please mention the Ontario Hawking Club when you book and remember that the rooms MUST BE BOOKED BY OCTOBER 25, 2018.
 Room availability is not guaranteed after this date and the hotel will sell out.
-Some rooms have been newly renovated and some have 2 beds per room but they are on a first-come, first-served basis.
-Call 519-681-4900 or 1-800-303-3733.

 The raffle is always a lot of fun and is a major source of revenue for the club.
 Please remember to bring an item for the raffle or silent auction, and help to make this year’s raffle another great success.
 Falconry and non-falconry items are equally welcome.

 Overview of the Field Meet: